moby/moby/docs/sources/docker-hub-enterprise/quick-start.md

 ## Customizing the Jenkins image

-Now that you have a local copy of the Jenkins image, you’ll customize it so that the containers it builds will integrate with your infrastructure.
-To do this, you’ll create a custom Docker image that adds a Jenkins plugin that provides fine grained user management.
-You’ll also configure Jenkins to be more secure by disabling HTTP access and forcing it to use HTTPS.
+Now that you have a local copy of the Jenkins image, you'll customize it so that the containers it builds will integrate with your infrastructure.
+To do this, you'll create a custom Docker image that adds a Jenkins plugin that provides fine grained user management.
+You'll also configure Jenkins to be more secure by disabling HTTP access and forcing it to use HTTPS.
-You’ll do this by using a `Dockerfile` and the `docker build` command.
+You'll do this by using a `Dockerfile` and the `docker build` command.

 > **Note:** These are obviously just a couple of examples of the many ways you
 > can modify and configure Jenkins.
 Feel free to add or substitute whatever